 Obtain letters of support from appropriate community members and/or Aboriginal Community Controlled Health Organisations (ACCHOs)

 (Ensure you have allowed enough time on your timeline for your research to go through the Ethics process, and allow extra time if not approved)

 After receiving WAAHEC’s approval, ensure you have gained other necessary approvals from other Ethics committees)

-The committee have a partnerships with a few Sub – committee’s / Planning forums you are required to demonstrate appropriate consultation and follow the regions necessary processes and gain approval prior to WAAHEC:
+The committee requires you to demonstrate appropriate consultation and follow the regions necessary processes and gain approval prior to WAAHEC: